Human Trafficking in [Estonia] [other countries]

 CAUTION: The following links and accompanying text have been culled from the web to illuminate the situation in Estonia.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to validate their authenticity or to verify their content.

-Committee On Economic, Social And Cultural Rights - Meeting
+Summary Record of the 42nd meeting of the Committee On Economic, Social And Cultural Rights - Consideration of Reports

 32. Ms. MALVET (Estonia) said that Estonia had no clear definition of "street children" and therefore no precise statistics.
 If the term meant children without a home or family, there were between 100 and 200.
 If it meant children who spent their time in the street even though they had a home and family, there were perhaps 500.